-How many of you have ever tried to learn something new?
-How many of you have ever failed at something you attempted to learn?
-Finally, how many of you think that you could study medicine and be successful?
+Have you ever tried to learn something new?
+When was the last time you failed at something you attempted to learn?
+Finally, what do you think your chances would be that you could study medicine and be successful?
 It is possible to remember far more than you think.
 I should know.

 I’m a slacker.
 I slacked off in high school.
 I slacked off in both my undergraduate degrees.
 I slacked off in my IT work.
 I slacked off working in the warehouse.
 I even slacked off during my current medicine degree.
 I got a very big wake up call during mid-semester exams when I got 57% on the exam, an exam and course with a pass mark of 60%.
 That was when I